jdglover/tictactoe/README.md

 A simple tic-tac-toe game

-This is a simple tic-tac-toe game I created over the weekend in order to break up the monotony of dissertation writing.
+This is a simple tic-tac-toe game I created over the weekend in order to take a break from dissertation writing.

 The present version allows you to play human vs. computer.
 You may choose who goes first.
 The first player is always 'X'.

 If I ever get inspired to pick this back up, a future version would also have a human vs. human option.
-I would also like to beef up the AI a bit.
+I would also like to beef up the AI a bit and clean up the approach to checking for wins.

 Enjoy!